The Daily Dose/Monday, November 15, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a poignant moment with a guest.
+The Diary of a Nobody – Sparrow has an 0400 chat with a long-term guest.
 Today’s Diary.

 ———